3 minute read.Last Modified 2023-05-23 08:09 EDT

 - Launch TrueNAS Interface opens a new tab for the full TrueNAS Web UI.

 - iSCSI Volumes opens the specific TrueNAS’s iSCSI management page.

 - Delete removes the system from TrueCommand.
 Deleting does not affect any data stored on the TrueNAS system.
 However, it does delete all system metrics saved in TrueCommand.

-Clicking on the values for CPU, Disk, and Network displays the system’s statistical history.
+Click on the CPU, Disk, and Network values displays the system statistical history.

 TrueCommand’s activity icons provide an at-a-glance indication of what the system is doing.
 The indicators appear next to the system nickname.